 With its integration of the natural sciences, social sciences and humanities, our program expands our students’ job opportunities.

 Our graduates are skilled problem solvers who become public officials, community leaders, managers and planners.

 What we teach students

 Our students develop an intellectual and experiential understanding of sustainability and its three pillars.
 We teach them how to:

 - communicate effectively about sustainability to different audiences and for different purposes

-Understand the ethical implications of decisions and actions across diverse cultural, political, and social perspectives;
+- understand the ethical implications of sustainability practices from diverse cultural, political and social perspectives

 - apply and assess sustainability policies in various settings